 Clan and Alliance Emblems

-Any Warlord in a clan or alliance can use their Account Management Page to upload an image for consideration as their clan’s or alliance's emblem.
-Once an emblem has been approved you will see a message informing you of this fact on your account management page and the emblem will be visible in game after the next hotfix if you are on PC, or after the next main content update if you are on consoles.
+Any Warlord in a Clan or Alliance can use their Account Management Page to upload an image for consideration.
+Once an emblem has been approved you will see a message informing you of this fact on your Account management page and the Emblem will be visible in-game after the next hotfix if you are on PC, or after the next main content update if you are on consoles.

 There are some important rules to consider before uploading your image: